node-ray/PowerShellScripts/README.md

 A collection of scripts created/scavenged during work in my home lab

 ## CitrixTest.ps1
 A script that uses the AutoIt PowerShell module to test-launch Citrix Apps, detect for failures, scraping the Citrix receiver logs for the app server name of the failed launch, and tries to take a screenshot of an error related to the app not launching.
+Also records statistics of launch times and launch failure ratio.

 ## Reset-WindowsUpdate.ps1
 A script salvaged from the now-retired Microsoft TechNet Repository - Useful in repairing Windows updates when other repair methods have failed.
 Use with caution (take a snapshot and potentially run individual lines separately to see what works for you).